valory-xyz/open-operator-aks/README.md

 3. **Deploy the infrastructure and the service to AWS.** Run the "Deploy service" workflow using the GitHub interface.
 This workflow will create the necessary resources on AWS.
 Once the workflow has finished, the generated AWS EC2 instance will take over with the process of deploying the agent for the service.

    <p align="center"><img src="docs/images/deploy-service-workflow.png" alt="Deploy service workflow" width=80%></p>

+Please wait until the AWS EC2 instance finishes completing the service deployment.
+The IP of the created AWS EC2 instance can be retrieved for the summary of the "Deploy service" workflow.

 4. **Interact with the AWS EC2 instance.** You can connect to the AWS EC2 instance as the user `ubuntu` using the SSH private key specified: